 - disaster recovery

-Storage Gateway lets traditional applications move data to a highly durable object storage.
-When there is a need to recover data, a new instance of Storage Gateway is created and data can be easily recovered.
+Storage Gateway lets traditional applications move data to highly durable object storage.
+When you need to recover data, create a fresh instance of Storage Gateway to return the data from Object Storage.

 Storage Gateway does not support the following uses and workloads.